Harrison announces two new union endorsements

 "Slowly and quietly she has racked up support of Democrats and labor organizations throughout the district," said Kurt Krueger Jr., business manager for the plumbers union.
 "While we have not always endorsed a candidate during the primary season, we think it is important we do so — and to do so now."

-Gatto stressed Harrison has not attacked other Democratic elected officials and labor groups.
+Gatto said Harrison has not attacked other Democratic elected officials and labor groups.

-Some Democrats were angry when Harrison's main opponent, Brigantine's Amy Kennedy, said labor groups and U.S. Senators Cory Booker and Robert Menendez, both D-NJ, endorsed Harrison because they were instructed to by South Jersey Democratic powerbroker George Norcross.
+Some Democrats were angry when Harrison's main opponent, Brigantine's Amy Kennedy, said labor groups and U.S. Sens.
+Cory Booker and Robert Menendez, both D-N.J., endorsed Harrison because they were instructed to by South Jersey Democratic powerbroker George Norcross.

 On the other hand, some Democrats have been angry with party leaders for backing Harrison before the field of candidates could be vetted, and said they felt left out of the process of choosing the candidate to challenge Van Drew.